Vitamin E – 12 Reasons Why It Is Important

 Having a medical history related to cardiac problems!
 Intake of Vitamin E may result in heart attacks too.

-The intake of Vitamin E is limited up to 400 IU per day, for the patients of the neck and heart cancer.
+The intake of Vitamin E is limited to up to 400 IU per day, for the patients of the neck and heart cancer.

-Having too much of Vitamin E doses might lead to retinitis pigmentosa, hindering your vision, leading to blindness.
+Having too much Vitamin E doses might lead to retinitis pigmentosa, hindering your vision, leading to blindness.

 Vitamin E is generally, not suggested before and after major surgeries, as it is a rich source of blood thinning.
 This may increase the bleeding during or after the surgeries.

 Let’s Learn How to Make Vitamin C and Honey Face Pack…

 Facts Related To Vitamin E